Why Is My Window AC Leaking Water?

 - Damaged Condensate Pan.
 If you have an older AC unit, it’s possible that the drain pan could be rusted or corroded and leaking water through the pan.
 Condensate pans are typically located under the AC unit and are easy to check yourself.
 Simply take a flashlight and inspect it for corrosion, holes or cracks.

-Still Need Help?
+Still Need Help With Your Leaking AC Unit?
 Call Figlia & Sons